JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 4. A/B some bass/guitar EQ configurations (Live knob twiddling with a looper on each signal to let me
 5. Measuring signal power and recording and patching in raw guitar signals off the web

-Vision: I like the idea of having so many valuable videos about tone that I can invite guests like ty to come review things with me and try stuff

-Vision: same with games

-A guitarists success may come from early tone and EQ and as a result how well they stand out in a mix

 ## Other Options ##
 - Apparently the Line6 Helix is just great
 - Instead of headphones mount small stereo speakers on tall speaker stands to my left and right, or just one stereo bar speaker.
-- Hotone Nano Heads
 - Portable PA like Behringer Black MPA40BTPRO